leddoo/pogui/main.md

             - Ali A seems to know arabic.
             - need to render consecutive rtl spans in reverse!
             - parens are probably f'ed up too.
+        - color change in ligature: just split it, like for hit testing.
     - layout:
         - layout dependent render children struct?
         - inline divs.